 Volunteers collect seeds from August through October.
 Each season, over 65 different species are collected totaling at least 200 pounds of seed annually.
 With only fragments of Minnesota’s prairie remaining (less than 1%), these volunteers are critical to maintaining and adding new restoration sites to Three Rivers Park District.

-Training and collection bags are provided at the start of each session.
+Training is provided at the start of each session.
 The minimum age for participation is 12.
-Youth must be accompanied by an adult (1 adult/8 youth 12-14 years).
+Youth must be accompanied by an adult (one adult/eight youth 12-14 years).
 A permission form is needed for all participation by minors.

 Groups of 10 or more may inquire about arranging a special collection date: Angela.Grill@ThreeRiversParks.org

 Choose a collection date(s) and register online.
 All volunteers, please check the hotline at 763-694-7849 on the day of the collection for any last minute changes or cancellations.

 For more information about volunteering for Three Rivers, please visit the Volunteer page or contact the Volunteer Office at 763-559-6706 or volunteer@ThreeRiversParks.org.

 Crow-Hassan Prairie: 50 Years in the Making

 This year, Three Rivers is celebrating 50 years of prairie restoration at Crow-Hassan Park Reserve.
 Learn how it all began and how managing and restoring prairies has evolved since 1969.